-Students earning cumulative GPAs of 3.7 or above will graduate cum laude; 3.8 and above, magna cum laude; and 3.9 and above, summa cum laude.
+Students earning a cumulative GPA of 3.7 or above will graduate cum laude; 3.8 and above, magna cum laude; and 3.9 and above, summa cum laude.
 Such honors are open only to students who have earned the qualifying GPA with a minimum of 60 hours at Anderson University.